waqaarahmed/ML-Neural-Networks/README.md

 ## Note

 - Each project may have specific dependencies, datasets, or setup instructions.
 Please refer to the respective project's README.md for detailed information.
-- Feel free to reach out to the project maintainers or contributors for any questions or collaboration opportunities.
+- Feel free to reach out for any questions or collaboration opportunities.
 - Have fun exploring and learning from these machine learning projects!